 - Insurance: the host family will pay for insurance to cover the cost of emergency repatriation of the Au Pair.

-In order to become an Au Pair in Norway, make sure you fulfil the following requirements:
+In order to become an au pair in Norway, make sure you fulfill the following requirements:

 - You are older than 18 and younger than 29

 - You can speak the country's official language or have a good command in English

 - Driving license and experience in child care will be a plus